Leaving for Australia soon? All along your trip, you will discover ways to save money. However, here are some tips to reduce your costs.

 - Relocation: Allows you to go from point A to point B quickly and without spending any money.
 Most of the time the car rental agencies give the option to transfer the vehicle from an agency to another over a limited timeframe.
 Relocation will cost you the fuel as well as a daily $1 to $5.

 In Australia, the food part of your budget is usually pretty high.
 It is interesting to consider that in supermarkets prices are changing during the day.
 It is better to go shopping at the end of the day.
 Indeed, there are heaps more discounts, particularly on fresh products, sometimes up to 50%!
+Also visit local markets (usually on the week-ends), you will find delicious products for cheap (especially if you are going when it is about to close!)

 The first thing is to remember unlocking your phone before leaving your country.
 This will avoid troubles when arriving in Australia.
 Then, it is time for you to choose a new operator.
 Way cheaper than its rivals, Aldi Mobile is the Australian low cost company.
 You will have the opportunity to choose between different offers like “Pay as you go” of some value packs going for $15 to $45.